skeeto/skeeto.github.com/_posts/2015-03-19-A-Basic-Just-In-Time-Compiler.markdown

 ~~~

 To keep things simple here, I'm just assuming the page size is 4kB.
 In
-a real program, we'd sue `sysconf(_SC_PAGESIZE)` to discover the page
+a real program, we'd use `sysconf(_SC_PAGESIZE)` to discover the page
 size at run time.
-On x86_64, pages may be 4kB, 2MB, or 1GB.
-This
+On x86_64, pages may be 4kB, 2MB, or 1GB, but this
 program will work correctly as-is regardless.

 Instead of `malloc()`, the compiler allocates memory as an anonymous